Search Tips for the NOBLE Catalog

 - You don’t need to add AND to a search — the catalog always searches all the words you enter.

 - There are no special words that are ignored in catalog searches.
 Short, common words like and, or, not, a, an, the, etc., are searched like any other words.

 - You can put quotation marks around two or more words to search them as a phrase.
 For example, “new england” will only find records with that exact phrase, and not something like a book called England and the new global economy.

 - Capitalization and word order don’t matter: Abraham Lincoln, abraham lincolm and lincoln abraham are all the same search.

-- Periods, commas, apostrophes and most other punctuation is ignored and can be dropped from a search.
-DONT SIT UNDER THE APPLE TREE will find DON’T SIT UNDER THE APPLE TREE.
-Hyphens are treated as spaces, so a search for HARVARD-YALE GAME is the same as a search on HARVARD YALE GAME.
+- Periods, commas and other punctuation between words is ignored and can be dropped from a search.
+However, apostrophes are treated as spaces and must be included in your search DONT SIT UNDER THE APPLE TREE will find DON’T SIT UNDER THE APPLE TREE.
+Hyphens are also treated as spaces, so a search for HARVARD-YALE GAME is the same as a search on HARVARD YALE GAME.
 If you put quotes around a word or phrase, the system will only find exact matches, including punctuation.